icicimov/blog/_posts/2020-8-14-aws-ubuntu-systemd-resolved-dns-issues.md

 nameserver 127.0.0.53
 ```

 for `systemd-reolved` enabled servers.
-Consequently when using the `{{ ansible_dns.nameservers }}` fact in our templates to extract the DNS server for the remote host we endup with the following in the `/etc/ipsec.conf` config file for our VPN:
+Consequently when using the `{% raw %}{{ ansible_dns.nameservers }}{% endraw %}` fact in our templates to extract the DNS server for the remote host we endup with the following in the `/etc/ipsec.conf` config file for our VPN:

 ```
 version 2.0